-About DSP/BIOS
+About SYS/BIOS

-This chapter provides an overview of DSP/BIOS and describes its relationship to XDCtools.
+This chapter provides an overview of SYS/BIOS and describes its relationship to XDCtools.

 Top ic Page

-1.1 What is DSP/BIOS?
+1.1 What is SYS/BIOS?
 1-2

 1.2 What's New?
 1-3

-1.3 How are DSP/BIOS and RTSC Related?
+1.3 How are SYS/BIOS, RTSC, and XDCtools Related?
 1-4

-1.4 DSP/BIOS Packages 1-6
+1.4 How are SYS/BIOS and IPC related?
+1-8

+1.5 SYS/BIOS Packages 1-9

-1.5 For More Information 1-7
+1.6 For More Information 1-10

-1.1 What is DSP/BIOS?
+1.1 What is SYS/BIOS?

-DSP/BIOS is a scalable real-time kernel.
+SYS/BIOS is a scalable real-time kernel.
 It is designed to be used by applications that require real-time scheduling and synchronization or real-time instrumentation.
-DSP/BIOS provides preemptive multi-threading, hardware abstraction, real-time analysis, and configuration tools.
-DSP/BIOS is designed to minimize memory and CPU requirements on the target.
+SYS/BIOS provides preemptive multi-threading, hardware abstraction, real-time analysis, and configuration tools.
+SYS/BIOS is designed to minimize memory and CPU requirements on the target.

-DSP/BIOS provides the following benefits: ☐ All DSP/BIOS objects can be configured statically or dynamically. ☐ To minimize memory size, the APIs are modularized so that only those APIs that are used by the program need to be bound into the executable program.
+SYS/BIOS provides the following benefits: ☐ All SYS/BIOS objects can be configured statically or dynamically. ☐ To minimize memory size, the APIs are modularized so that only those APIs that are used by the program need to be bound into the executable program.
 In addition, statically-configured objects reduce code size by eliminating the need to include object creation calls.
-Error checking and debug instrumentation is configurable and can be completely removed from production code versions to maximize performance and minimize memory size. ☐ Almost all system calls provide deterministic performance to enable applications to reliably meet real-time deadlines.
-To improve performance, instrumentation data (such as logs and traces) is formatted on the host ☐ The threading model provides thread types for a variety of situations.
+Error checking and debug instrumentation is configurable and can be completely removed from production code versions to maximize performance and minimize memory size. ☐ Almost all system calls provide deterministic performance to enable applications to reliably meet real-time deadlines. ☐ To improve performance, instrumentation data (such as logs and traces) is formatted on the host ☐ The threading model provides thread types for a variety of situations.
 Hardware interrupts, software interrupts, tasks, idle functions, and periodic functions are all supported.
 You can control the priorities and blocking characteristics of threads through your choice of thread types.
 Structures to support communication and synchronization between threads are provided.
 These include semaphores, mailboxes, events, gates, and variable-length messaging.
-Dynamic memory management services offering both variable-sized and fixed-sized block allocation. ☐ An interrupt dispatcher handles low-level context save/restore operations and enables interrupt service routines to be written entirely in C. System services support the enabling/disabling of interrupts and the plugging of interrupt vectors, including multiplexing interrupt vectors onto multiple sources.
+Dynamic memory management services offering both variable-sized and fixed-sized block allocation. ☐ An interrupt dispatcher handles low-level context save/restore operations and enables interrupt service routines to be written entirely in C. ☐ System services support the enabling/disabling of interrupts and the plugging of interrupt vectors, including multiplexing interrupt vectors onto multiple sources.